siriusctrl/COMP90024-CCC-notes/README.md

         - requirements and guarantee on cloud using

 - Authentication
+    What does it do?
         - prove who you are
     - What is it?
         - Authentication is <u>**the establishment and propagation of a user’s identity in the system**</u>
         - e.g. so site X can check that user Y is attempting to gain access to it’s resources